54 °F / 13 °C

 Skagen cruise terminal

-In 2015 was completed a port project adding new (dedicated to cruise vessels) facilities, including 2 piers with capacity to berth big-sized liners.
+In 2015 was completed a port project adding new (dedicated to cruise vessels) facilities, including 2 piers with capacity to berth big-sized passenger liners.
+Port Skagen as facilities also has a boat/yacht marina, shoreside seafood restaurants, art museum.

 Port Skagen cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Skagen, Denmark.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.